Basch3000/micropython-websocket/README.md

 What this does:

 It creates a WiFi-connection.
 Connects to the websocket-server and waits for incoming messages, while monitoring an input pin.
-It also prints the current milliseconds (since 1970) every half a second to verify that the timeout is working properly.
+It also prints the current milliseconds (since 1970) every half a second (and blinks the onboard LED) to verify that the timeout is working properly.

 Note that this is just a working example created by a MicroPython beginner (me).